teckmk/pg-models/README.md

 #### PgormModel.addForeignKey(fkName, parentTableName)

 Creates a foreign key.
-Throws error if the foreign key already exists or column is not defined.
+Throws error if the foreign key already exists or column is not defined in parent model.